tomdeforest/tomdeforest.github.io/_posts/2023-09-23-enjoy-the-journey.md

 ---
 date:   2023-09-23 09:06:10
 layout: post
-title: Can an in-house designer become a successful entrepreneur?
+title: Can I become a successful entrepreneur?
 description: It turns out that it really is about enjoying the journey.
 image: '/images/business-rendezvous.jpg'
 tags: [design,hustle]